 Exhibit 14.1 shows the simulated data.
 Note how hospitals A and B, the two trauma centers, have sicker patients.
 For example, 50 percent of the patients in tertiary centers have severe burns versus 37 percent of patients in the community hospitals.
 Similarly, 55 percent of patients in tertiary centers have head trauma versus 47 percent of patients in community hospitals.
 These data suggest that tertiary and community hospitals have different patient case mixes, and a straight regression of probability of survival on both hospital features and patient characteristics may be misleading.
 Multilevel modeling may be more reasonable.

 [INSERT EXHIBIT]

+Exhibit 14.1 Survival Rate of Trauma Victims in Different Hospitals